trex-paxos/trex-paxos-jvm/README.md

 As the leader is the first to learn which values are chosen, Lamport calls the leader the “distinguished learner”.

 The leader can send a short `fixed(S,N)` message to inform the other nodes when a value has been fixed.
 This message can piggyback at the front of the subsequent outbound `accept` message network packet.
-It is important not to do that due to lost messaging.
-A leader may learn which slots are fixed out of order.
+Due to lost messaging a leader may learn which slots are fixed out of order.
 This implementation only issues `fixed` messages in sequential log order.

 Leaders must always increment their counter to create a fresh `N` each time they attempt to lead.
 That ensures that each